Wenyuan Yinghua: Wenyuan Yinghua’s impact and legacy

 Wenyuan Yinghua, as collected literature of refined works, generated huge value for future Chinese writers and scholars.
 It brought convenience for later scholars to understand the writings and literature of that period.
-A lot of the later collection of poetry and songs, such as "Quan tang shi," also uses work from Wenyuan Yinghua.
+A lot of the later collection of poetry and songs, such as the Complete Tang Poems, also uses work from Wenyuan Yinghua.

 Scholars widely refer to the works when they try to compose an analysis or judgment of Song and Tang.
 Famous scholars like Zhu Xi and Fang Songqing quoted the pieces and left comments.
-Wenyuan Yinghua is also one of the sources of Siku Quanshu composed in the Qing dynasty.
+Wenyuan Yinghua is also one of the sources of the Complete Library of the Four Treasuries composed in the Qing dynasty.

 Wenyuan Yinghua influences the circle of Han culture, namely countries such as Japan and Korea.
 Wenyuan Yinghua was spread to these countries through cultural exchange by the "Imperial embassy to China" (put wiki link).
 Copies of the original version of Wenyuan Yinghua are preserved in several Japanese monasteries today and act as valuable sources for Japanese scholars researching that part of history.